March 2021 to February 2025

 GREEN aims to improve the vulnerable East Tonle Sap Lake (ETSL) fishing communities’ socio-economic status and resilience to climate change, through increased access to water, sanitation, hygiene (WASH), waste management services and products, green economies, and education.

-Project activities are categorised into three areas: water, sanitation and hygiene (WASH), green economy and education.
-VSO in partnership with National University of Battambang (NUBB), work collaboratively on the green economy component – aiming to improve environmental awareness and adopt green economy initiatives.
+Project activities were categorised into three areas: water, sanitation and hygiene (WASH), green economy and education.
+VSO in partnership with National University of Battambang (NUBB), worked collaboratively on the green economy component – aiming to improve environmental awareness and adopt green economy initiatives.

-The project achieves this by targeting the following groups in three regions (Kampong Thom province in Kampong Svay district, Pursat province in Krakor district and Kampong Chhnang province in Boribour district).
+The project achieved this by targeting the following groups in three regions (Kampong Thom province in Kampong Svay district, Pursat province in Krakor district and Kampong Chhnang province in Boribour district).

 Green economy